“Blinded By The Light”- Car Accidents Caused By Sun Glare

 If you’ve been injured in a car accident involving sun glare, you deserve to speak with a lawyer who has the experience to get the compensation that you deserve.
 Here at Spada Law Group, our personal injury attorneys and case managers have experience working in the insurance industry, which gives us a truly unique advantage when fighting on your behalf.

 With offices in Chelsea and Salem, MA, (and a satellite office in Worcester) Spada Law Group provides Boston quality legal representation without the commute into the city with free on-premises or validated parking.
 We are here to answer any questions you may have.
-Call Spada Law Group today at 617-889-5000 to discuss your situation.
+Call Spada Law Group today at 617-889-5000 or fill out our contact form to discuss your situation.
 The consultation is free and there is absolutely no obligation to hire us.
 We are open Monday through Friday from 9am to 5pm.